malcalevak/wp-slimbox2/readme.txt

 2. Overlay effect.

 == History ==
+Version 1.0 Beta - Jan-19-2010:<br />
+	Addition of options to select caption source, render the caption as a hyperlink to the image, control autoload grouping element, and disable the effect on mobile phones.<br />
+	Initialization is now encapsulated within a function (usable in Infinite Scroll plugin, etc)<br />
+	All Javascript is now static, no more dynamic files.<br />
+	All Javascript and CSS compressed using YUI Compressor.<br />
 Version 0.9.7 Beta - Apr-21-2009:<br />
 	Addition of farbtastic overlay color select.
 	Automatic key code recognition.